akuklev/akuklev/synthetic-types.md

 ```

 Functions defined in such a way are said to be structurally recursive.
 Acircularity of inductive types amounts to the property that structurally recursive functions always terminate, i.e. cannot fall into an endless loop.

+To understand the name “inductive types” let us now recall what mathematical induction is: a proof by induction is a proof that a proposition `P(n)` holds for all natural numbers `n : Nat` by demonstrating that it holds for `Zero` and holds for `Succ(n)` whenever it is already established for `n`.

 § Defining integers: Inductive Types with reduction rules